top of page

 How Do We Compare Before Debt Service Payments?

 Each community carries its own unique debt obligations.
-When debt service payments are excluded, Southshore’s operating expense budget ranks near the middle compared to similar communities.
+When debt service payments are excluded, Southshore’s operating expense budget ranks near the bottom compared to similar communities.

 Considering Southshore’s extensive facilities, community programs, amenities, and ongoing commitment to addressing deferred maintenance, it’s clear that Southshore operates efficiently and competitively within a comparable environment.